Foster Care Sexual Abuse Lawyers

 These agencies were charged with looking after children placed in the homes of temporary or long-term foster families but failed in their duties.
 As a result, we have recovered significant financial compensation to cover our clients' damages.

 We accept all personal injury cases through a contingency fee agreement, meaning no upfront fees are required.
-We are paid for our legal services only after successfully resolving your case through a jury trial award or negotiated settlement.
+We are only paid for our legal services after successfully resolving your case through a jury trial award or negotiated settlement.